 - Regular review of the data collected

 Marketing Analysis.
-Developing and implementing an effective marketing strategy is a key part of continually growing a successful vein and vascular practice.
+Developing and implementing an effective marketing strategy is a key part of continually growing a successful endovascular & interventional practice.
 This part of the analysis begins with market research of your practice demographics and an in-depth review of media opportunities available in your service area.